CYXNBNBNB/ad688-employability-sp25A1-group6/README.md

 Furthermore, the global spread of consumer culture can weaken community bonds and traditional values.
 When material success and individualism are emphasized, collective cultural practices that once fostered social cohesion may be neglected or seen as outdated.
 Rituals, festivals, and community-based ways of life are sometimes abandoned in favor of lifestyles portrayed in global advertising and media.

 The Struggle Between Modernization and Tradition Globalization often requires a delicate balance between modernization and the preservation of tradition.
 While it can lead to better infrastructure, healthcare, and education, these improvements sometimes come at the cost of traditional knowledge systems and practices.
-For example, in many developing countries, urbanization has led to the decline of rural villages where oral traditions, folk arts, and communal lifestyles were once strong.
+For example, in many developing countries, urbanization has led to the decline of rural villages where oral traditions, folk ar68

-In education, the shift toward global curriculums often means less emphasis on local history and literature.
-This deprives young people of a deep understanding of their cultural roots and national identity.
-Additionally, economic pressures may push families to prioritize learning global skills (like coding or English proficiency) over traditional practices such as farming, weaving, or storytelling.

-Cultural Hybridity and Adaptation
-However, cultural change is not always a loss—it can also be a transformation.
-Many societies blend global and local influences to create hybrid cultures.
-For instance, cuisine often evolves through globalization: fusion restaurants may combine elements of Chinese, Mexican, and French culinary traditions.
-Likewise, musicians may incorporate traditional instruments into contemporary genres, creating new forms of expression that honor both heritage and innovation.
-67